 IGETC for STEM Majors is applicable only to majors in which the TMC explicitly indicates the availability of the option.
 As of May 2020, only Chemistry, Biology and Environmental Science allow for IGETC for STEM.
-A current list of ADTs that allow for use of IGETC for STEM can be found at www.c-id.net.
+A current list of associate degrees for transfer (ADTs) that allow for use of IGETC for STEM can be found at www.c-id.net.

-For IGETC for STEM certification
+11.2 For IGETC for STEM certification